 Walt hired a bartender named Sid, who lived just a few doors away from Fiddler’s Inn.
 Walt and Sid were a real show-business team, and they used to clown around and entertain the customers at the tavern.
 One of the entertainments Walt used to conduct at the Fiddler’s Inn was the playing of musical spoons.
 He kept a box of spoons behind the counter and would teach the customers to play.
 Evenings at the Fiddler’s Inn were lively with singing and playing, with everyone joining in.

 In 1994 a new owners group of the Fiddler’s Inn remodelled the tavern, keeping the basic “cabin” shape and reusing the interior wood paneling.
-The Fiddler’s Inn reopened as a no smoking venue with fresh-cooked food and guest musical performances.
+The Fiddler’s Inn reopened as a no smoking venue with fresh-cooked food, craft beers and guest musical performances.
 Fiddler’s Inn is today a great neighborhood gathering spot in Wedgwood.